flip-flop-foundry/talos-kms-sever/README.md

 A simple KMS server for disk encryption in Talos clusters, intended to be run as Linux systemd service.

+An alternative to using TPM or STATIC keys for disk encryption in Talos.

 ## Features